jtills/Grid-Analysis/README.md

 1. Performance: Use Numpy package to extract data more efficiently (if possible)
 2. User Interface: Create user input that lets user choose which energy source(s) to analyse and adjusts graphs accordingly
 3. Data Visualization:
-  a.
-Major and minor ticks on the x-axis that avoid repetition, displaying only significant changes in time and adjusting depending on                time range
+  1. Major and minor ticks on the x-axis that avoid repetition, displaying only significant changes in time and adjusting depending on                time range
-  b.
-Allow event handling and picking to easily take values from the graphs
+  2. Allow event handling and picking to easily take values from the graphs

 ![](/images/Statistics.JPG)